#1in4 (You’re Not Alone) is RUSU’s campaign to tackle the mental health crisis many students suffer from

 such as depression and anxiety, to rarer problems such as schizophrenia and bipolar disorder.

-We have been collecting your experiences of mental health and the support services available and are working
+We have been collecting your experiences of mental health and the support services available and are in discussions with the university about what this could mean for students going forward.

 As part of the campaign we wanted to give you tools to have positive coping mechanisms for your mental health